Bagby Hot Springs Near Estacada, OR

 Hunter and prospector, Bob Bagby, discovered the hot springs back in 1880.
 Not much is known about what happened between then and 1913 when Phil Putz of the Forest Service Guard built a cabin that is still present today.
 In the 1920s, facilities were expanded to house a small fire crew and in 1974 a new guard cabin was erected.

 Over the course of many years, a volunteer group known as The Friends of Bagby designed and constructed the current bathing facilities at Bagby.
-Upkeep was maintained by the Forest Service until the management of Babgy was turned-over to a private organization that presently manages the hot springs.
-Learn more on the Forest Service website.
+Upkeep was maintained by the Forest Service until the management of Babgy was turned over to a private organization that presently manages the hot springs.

 Winter Hot Springing Warning